StuxxyOfficial/fivem-radio-lua/README.md

 ## Known bugs and limitations

-* No MPEG or AAC support as CEF only supports open formats
+* No MPEG or AAC support as CEF only supports open formats (not sure on this one)

 ## Configuration